Over-Run/overrungl/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulnerability through [creating an issue](https://github.com/Over-Run/overrungl/security/advisories/new).
+You can report a vulnerability by [drafting advisory](https://github.com/Over-Run/overrungl/security/advisories/new).

 By reporting the vulnerability, you acknowledge that you have read and agree our [Code of Conduct](CODE_OF_CONDUCT.md).